RamaChandraJP/RamaChandraJP/README.md

 🐳 **Containerized Microservices Architecture** -- Designed and deployed containerized microservices using Docker, and orchestrated with Docker compose for scalability and high availability.

+📊 **Monitor an AWS EC2 instance with ⚙️ Terraform & 🐳 Docker Compose — using Prometheus, Grafana, and Node Exporter 🖥️ on a single instance to save costs 💰**

 🍃🐳 **MongoDB Replica Set with Docker Compose** --  This repository contains a **3-node MongoDB replica set** running on Docker Compose.

 🐳**Docker Networks** – This project showing how to isolate services with **Docker networks**.